Poles in Belarus: Current situation

 As of 2009, Belarus had two Polish-language schools.
 In 2017, these schools educated 868 students, and an additional 736 students studied Polish as a subject in 14 other schools.
 Both Polish-language schools were closed in 2022.

 As Poland supports the pro-democracy opposition in Belarus, Polish-Belarusian relations are poor, and representatives of the Polish minority in Belarus often complain about various repressions, such as the jailing for 15 days of the former head of the Union of Poles, Tadeusz Gawin.
 He was sentenced on 2 August 2005 for arranging a meeting between a visiting deputy speaker of the Polish parliament, Donald Tusk, and the ethnic Polish activists including Veslaw Kewlyak, also sentenced for 15 days.
-The Lukashenko government launched a campaign against the Polish ethnic minority claiming that they were trying to destabilise the balance of power, and that the Polish minority is a fifth column (see, earlier Soviet proclamations).
+The Lukashenko government launched a campaign against the Polish ethnic minority claiming that they were trying to destabilise the balance of power, and that the Polish minority is a fifth column (see earlier Soviet proclamations).
 In May and June of that year, a Polish diplomat was expelled, a Polish-language newspaper was closed and the democratically elected leadership of a local Polish organisation, the Union of Poles in Belarus (UPB), had their own nominees forcibly replaced by those sympathetic to Lukashenko.

 The introduction of the Karta Polaka (Polish Charter) in 2007 confirming Polish heritage of individuals who cannot obtain dual citizenship in their own countries, enabled inhabitants of Belarus to formally declare their Polish identity for the Ministry of Foreign Affairs of Poland.
 From 2008 to 2023, 165,428 cards were issued.
 The introduction caused protests from Belarusian officials.

+Due to the ban on education in Polish during the Soviet period, knowledge of the Latin script by Belarusian Poles was minimal after independence in 1991.
+Consequently, the Cyrillic script is used to a certain extent today to write Polish in Western Belarus, especially for religious texts.